Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ![Gii_welcome_page](Gii_welcome_page.png)

 Kudos!
-You're now ready to use GIImodule.
+You're now ready to use the GII module.

 Now, let us use GII and generate code for the `student` table that you created in the database.